🔭 Metrics Explorer Home Page

 Understanding Pearson Correlation Coefficient

-The Pearson Correlation Coefficient is a well-known statistical analysis that marketers have used for generations, which is why we chose to include it in Northbeam.
+The Pearson Correlation Coefficient is a well-known statistical analysis that marketers have used for generations.
 What makes Metrics Explorer special is that it allows you to easily compare Northbeam first-party data.

 The PCC will measure two variables and give an output between -1 and +1.